kata-ai/aksara-ui/README.md

 ### Example

-`kata-kit` is built in React, with styling done in styled-components.
+Wicara is built in React, with styling done in styled-components.
 To use these components, import them as follows:

 ```jsx
 // Example for `<Button />` component.